Indiana Scores 4.5 In Dui Countermeasures

 We’ll be interested to hear about the innovations in enforcement being discussed at the GHSA meeting, which include thins like training police officers to draw blood from DWI suspects (Arizona has 103 specially trained officer phlebotomists) and no-refusal efforts, in which BAC tests can be forcibly administered through a streamlined search warrant process.

 At Stephenson Rife, Indiana drunk driving accident lawyers in Indianapolis, we applaud our state’s efforts to reduce DUI fatalities.
-We offer our services to the victims of drunk drivers because we believe a personal injury lawsuit is sometimes the only countermeasure available to them.
+Our Indianapolis personal injury attorneys offer their services to the victims of drunk drivers because we believe a lawsuit is sometimes the only countermeasure available to them.
 If we can help you or your family, call us at 1-317-825-5200 for a free consultation.

 Attorney Mike Stephenson